meemoo/meemoo.github.io/_posts/2014-08-05-first-steps-for-noflo-webaudio.markdown

 <iframe src="//player.vimeo.com/video/102201555?title=0&amp;byline=0&amp;portrait=0&amp;color=c9ff23" width="800" height="535" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-We started the [noflo-three](http://github.com/automata/noflo-three) components library to [Three.js](http://threejs.org) in this meanwhile too.
-I guess the same design we used for [noflo-webaudio](http://github.com/automata /noflo-webaudio) can be applied to a scene graph like that used in [Three.js](http://threejs.org).
+We started the [noflo-three](http://github.com/automata/noflo-three) components library to [Three.js](http://threejs.org) during this time too.
+We hope the same design we used for [noflo-webaudio](http://github.com/automata
+/noflo-webaudio) can be applied to a scene graph like that used in [Three.js](http://threejs.org).
 We are also making some nice generative stuff with [noflo-canvas](http://github.com/noflo/noflo-canvas) that we will love to